 Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
-The members of our audit committee will be Orrin Devinsky, Richard Goldman and Kenneth Landis.
-Kenneth Landis will serve as chairman of the audit committee.
+The members of our audit committee will be . will serve as chairman of the audit committee.

-Each member of the audit committee is financially literate and our board of directors has determined that Kenneth Landis qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.
+Each member of the audit committee is financially literate and our board of directors has determined that expert" as defined in applicable SEC rules and has accounting or related financial management expertise.